saildot4k/saildot4k.github.io/docs/cc-files.md

         - Changed scripts so that FW choices are only applicable to the chip installed.
         IE CC1.0-1.2 can choose BM run point, CC2.0 DFFS only.

+        - BootManager app install no longer installs FW files to the dffs: partition to save 51KB for CC2.0 owners.

         - Show Info gives a little more clarity IE where is BM executed from, what console region codes stand for etc.